 Time Matters takes a family-based approach to providing support to children experiencing parental imprisonment.
 Stakeholders described clear aims across the four domains of the socioecological model: providing emotional support and positive experiences to individual children and young people, improving parent-child relationships, providing a safe community for people experiencing parental imprisonment, and raising societal awareness of children's experiences of parental imprisonment.
 The public health approach similarly highlights the importance of acting across multiple levels of the socialecological model with interventions taking this approach more likely to sustain their efforts over time and achieve population level impact (44).
-Time Matters operates an open referral policy with the majority of children and young people coming from parent/carer self-referrals or schools and social services (with a smaller number coming from other statutory services).
+Time Matters operates an open referral policy, with the majority of children and young people coming from parent/carer self-referrals or schools and social services (with a smaller number coming from other statutory services).
 Parents/carers and children and young people described Time Matters as helping them feel they were not alone in their experiences of parental imprisonment, and many had not had access to any support prior to their referral.
 Their experiences concur with the wider literature, where children experiencing parental imprisonment are described as an invisible group, unidentified by agencies who could help them (4, 8).
 Time Matters appears to be providing vital support to these families as well as facilitating access to other services through signposting and onward referral.
+Figure 7 presents a logic model of Time Matters implementation which outlines the key inputs, activities, and long and short-term outcomes for children, young people, parents/carers, and the wider community.

-Time Matters was described as having evolved significantly over the past six years, developing from a support group for children to a more comprehensive programme, including a six-week one-to-one mentoring programme, parent/carer support groups and a range of social activities.
+Time Matters was described as having evolved significantly over the past six years, developing from a support group for children to a more comprehensive programme, including a six-week one-to-one mentoring programme, parent/carer support groups, and a range of social activities.
 There is limited published evidence on effective interventions for children experiencing parental imprisonment but the literature available suggests whole system, family-based approaches using mentoring, school-based support, time spent with peers, and prosocial recreation are the most promising (38, 42), which fits well with the Time Matters model.
 However, stakeholders also described taking an individualised approach to support which was flexible (for example, providing additional mentoring sessions if needed) and empowered children, young people, and parents/carers to choose how they engaged.
 Time Matters has an open-door policy, meaning young people are not formally discharged and can reengage with the service if they need to.
-This approach fits well with the core principles of traumainformed care (safety, trustworthiness, peer support, collaboration, empowerment, and responsiveness) (45) which is being increasingly endorsed in UK policy (although evidence on the effectiveness of these approaches nationally is lacking) (46).
+This approach fits well with the core principles of traumainformed care (safety, trustworthiness, peer support, collaboration, empowerment, and responsiveness) (45), which is being increasingly endorsed in UK policy (although evidence on the effectiveness of these approaches nationally is lacking) (46).